Endolith Advanced Collection

 Compiled for professionals and advanced learners, this endolith collection includes online resources such as journal articles, academic reviews, and surveys.

 - Crucial crises in biology: life in the deep biosphere.
-This review article summarizes the three turning points in time that were crucial to evolution: biopoiesis (origin of life), ecopoiesis (origin of ecosystems), and... (more info)
+This review article summarizes the three turning points in time that were crucial to evolution: biopoiesis (origin of life), ecopoiesis (origin of ecosystems), and... ( This site may be offline. )

 - Cryptoendolith Communities in Antarctic Dry Valley Region Sandstones: Potential Analogues of Martian Life-Forms.
 This Lunar and Planetary Science article provides information about cryptoendolithic life (microbes living within rocks on the Earth's surface) in Antarctic sandstones.
 The purpose of the study was to use chemical and isotopic methods to determine what influence the cryptoendoliths have on the rocks they live in.
 These cryptoendoliths are predominantly lichen that live in the pores between sand grains in sandstone.
 The article features a color photograph of the cryptoendolith as well as an image and diagram of data. (more info)